Fill values in a column

 In the same way as the fill down operation, fill up works on a column.
 But by contrast, fill up finds the last value of the column and fills any null values in the previous rows until it finds a new value.
 Then the same process occurs for that value.
 This process continues until there are no more values in that column.

 In the following example, you want to fill the Comments column from the bottom up.
-You'll notice that your Comments column doesn't have null values.
+Notice that your Comments column doesn't have null values.
 Instead it has what appears to be empty cells.
 Before you can do the fill up operation, you need to transform those empty cells into null values: select the column, go to the Transform tab, and then select Replace values.

-Replace values button on the Transform tab.
+Screenshot of the Replace values option on the Transform tab.

 In the Replace values dialog box, leave Value to find blank.
 For Replace with, enter null.